Sunday, October 13, 2024

 It’s important to be aware of potential safety hazards when lifting or transporting a heavy shopping cart.
 Here are some common mistakes people make when carrying multiple bags of groceries:

-• Not using both hands to carry bags, leading to an uneven weight distribution and potentially causing injuries or back pain.
+• Not using both hands to carry bags, leads to an uneven weight distribution and potentially causes injuries or back pain.

-• Placing heavier items in the upper portion of each bag, leading to an unbalanced load and extra strain on your back.
+• Placing heavier items in the upper portion of each bag leads to an unbalanced load and extra strain on your back.

 • Not paying attention to their surroundings while pushing the cart, potentially causing it to veer off course or crash into something.